Table of Contents[Hide][Show]

 - Deal with the root cause of teeth grinding (which is likely sleep apnea)

-- Avoid acidic foods and drinks (and rinse with water afterwards)
+- Avoid acidic foods and drinks (and rinse with alkaline water afterward)

 - Treat and prevent gum disease